mssch/kismatic/README.md

 KET automatically configures and deploys [Kubernetes Dashboard](http://kubernetes.io/docs/user-guide/ui/) in your new cluster.
 Open the link provided at the end of the installation in your browser to use it.
 This link will be in the form of `https://%load_balanced_fqdn%:6443/ui`, using `%load_balanced_fqdn%`(from your `kismatic-cluster.yaml` file).
 You will also be prompted for credentials: use `admin` for the **User Name** and `%admin_password%` (from your `kismatic-cluster.yaml` file) for the **Password**.

 The installer also generates a [kubeconfig file](http://kubernetes.io/docs/user-guide/kubeconfig-file/) required for [kubectl](http://kubernetes.io/docs/user-guide/kubectl-overview/), just follow the instructions provided at the end of the installation to use it.

+# Usage Documentation

+[What you can build with Kismatic](docs/INTENT.md) -- Useful examples for various ways you can use Kismatic in your organization.

+[Plan & Install a Kubernetes cluster](docs/INSTALL.md) -- Overview and details for each phase of the KET installation lifecycle.

+[Cert Generation](docs/CERT_GENERATION.md) -- Information on how KET handles certificates.

+[Kismatic CLI](https://github.com/apprenda/kismatic/tree/master/kismatic-cli-docs) -- Dynamically generated Cobra documentation for the Kismatic CLI.

+[Roadmap](ROADMAP.md) -- Insight into the near-term features roadmap for the next few releases of KET.

-# Development documentation
+# Development Documentation

 [How to Build KET](BUILDING.md)